AventusDAO/avn-gateway-api/README.md

 These are automatically generated internally by the api but can also be created manually (for CURL requests etc).\
 To do so follow these steps (note: these manual api actions require **SURI** to be set to the intended sender/signer account):

-- If required, make a `getAccountNonce` or `getNftNonce` query to retrieve the transaction nonce\
+- If required, make a `getAccountNonce` or `getNftNonce` query to retrieve the transaction nonce
-- The api then exposes the following methods to generate a relevant **proxySignature**:\
+- The api then exposes the following methods to generate a relevant **proxySignature**:
--- `api.proxy.createProxyTransferSignature(relayer, signer, recipient, token, amount, accountNonce)`\
+  - `api.proxy.createProxyTransferSignature(relayer, signer, recipient, token, amount, accountNonce)`
--- `api.proxy.createProxyLowerSignature(relayer, signer, t1Recipient, token, amount, accountNonce)`\
+  - `api.proxy.createProxyLowerSignature(relayer, signer, t1Recipient, token, amount, accountNonce)`
--- `api.proxy.createProxyListNftOpenForSaleSignature(relayer, signer, nftId, market, nftNonce)`\
+  - `api.proxy.createProxyListNftOpenForSaleSignature(relayer, signer, nftId, market, nftNonce)`
--- `api.proxy.createProxyMintSingleNftSignature(relayer, signer, externalRef, royalties, t1Authority)`\
+  - `api.proxy.createProxyMintSingleNftSignature(relayer, signer, externalRef, royalties, t1Authority)`
--- `api.proxy.createProxyTransferFiatNftSignature(relayer, signer, nftId, recipient, nftNonce)`\
+  - `api.proxy.createProxyTransferFiatNftSignature(relayer, signer, nftId, recipient, nftNonce)`
--- `api.proxy.createProxyCancelListFiatNftSignature(relayer, signer, nftId, nftNonce)`\
+  - `api.proxy.createProxyCancelListFiatNftSignature(relayer, signer, nftId, nftNonce)`
 - Make a `getPaymentNonce` query to retrieve the signer's **paymentNonce**
 - Get the **relayerFee** by making a query request to `getRelayerFees(relayer, signer, transactionType)`
 - Finally, use the collected data to generate the **feePaymentSignature**: